9498 results found

 The course is laid out on open heath land, incorporating two natural lakes.
 Furze features prominently on many holes and the course is a blaze of yellow from early spring onwards.

-County Longford Golf Club is a scenic place to play golf, with panoramic views of Longford town and the surrounding countryside to be savoured on almost every hole.
+County Longford Golf Club is a scenic place to play golf, with panoramic views of Longford town and the surrounding countryside to be savoured at almost every hole.

 Golf club comprising 18-hole parkland golf course and excellent practice facilities.
 Fully stocked pro shop and comfortable changing, bar and catering facilities.